 - 1. Students may participate in course units of the degree programme if they enrol in good time according to the applicable procedures (see the Law Knowledgebase). - 2.
-The maximum number of students for each course unit is listed in Ocasys. - 3.
-Admission to course units with limited capacity is arranged according to the order of enrolment. - 4.
+In Ocasys, each course unit indicates whether there is an attendance requirement and possible consequences are if a students fails to meet these requirements. - 3.
+The maximum number of students for each course unit is listed in Ocasys. - 4.
+Admission to course units with limited capacity is arranged according to the order of enrolment. - 5.
 Students who are registered for the Bachelor's degree programme cannot access the course units of a Master's degree programme, unless the master course unit is characterised as an M4-course.